valiknet18/cdu-webchat-backend/README.md

 ##CDU Webchat Server

 ###TODO
-1. Test new directory structure
+1. Fix problem with message timezone

 ###For run
 1. Init and activate virtualenv